TrendingTechnology/reactgo.com-1/content/reactrouter/urlparamaters/index.md

 myid: 5
 date: '2018-09-14'
 title: Url Parameters
-description: 'Url parameters helps us to render the same component based on its dynamic url like  in our Users  component assume that they are different users with id 1,2,3.'
+description: 'Url parameters helps us to render the same component based on its dynamic url like  in our Users  component assume that they are different users'
 logo: /img/routerlogo.png
 thumbnail: /img/reactrouter.png
 tags: ['reactrouter']